victor-rays/Profile/README.md

 ## General information about me

 Hello!
-My name is Victor-ray and I'm currently working full-time as Customer Support Representative at Majorel for Netflix here in Amsterdam while simultaneously getting my degree in Development of e-Services at [University Dalarna](https://www.du.se/sv/Utbildning/Program/utveckling-av-etjanster/).
+My name is Victor-ray and I'm currently working full-time as Customer Support Representative at Majorel for Netflix while simultaneously getting my degree in Development of e-Services at [University Dalarna](https://www.du.se/sv/Utbildning/Program/utveckling-av-etjanster/).

 I’m looking to work as a Developer since that is more of my passion, to develop and build something that others find interesting, enjoy or simply is useful for them in their everyday lives.